reflex33/Linear-Algebra-Library/README.md

 2. Add a class for homogeneous transformation matrix?
 Benefits: strong typing.
 Detriments: lots of extra code.
 2. Add a class for vector/vector3d?
 Benefits: strong typing.
 Detriments: lots of extra code.

+## 4/23/2015
+Added a bracket operator to the matrix class

 ## 4/22/2015.2
 Exceptionified the matrix class